serde-rs/serde-rs.github.io/future/_src/impl-deserializer.md

 // which variant of the enum is supposed to be deserialized.
 //
 // Note that all enum deserialization methods in Serde refer exclusively to the
-// "externally tagged" enum representation.
-This is explained in more detail on
-// the data model page.
-impl<'de, 'a> EnumAccess<'de> for Enum<'a, 'de> {
+// "externally tagged" enum representation. impl<'de, 'a> EnumAccess<'de> for Enum<'a, 'de> {
     type Error = Error;
     type Variant = Self;